isomerpages/isomerpages-govtech/pages/women-in-govtech.md

 <br>Network and learn from female leaders in the tech industry in areas such as product, marketing, strategy, operations, and more.

 5:00 PM: Farewell

-### Girls in Tech Summer Mentorship Programme

-17 May 2024 to 2 August 2024

-The Girls in Tech Summer Mentorship Programme is organised by the Women in (Gov)Tech Employee Resource Group to empower young females who are interested in joining the tech industry / public sector.

-Eligibility:
-* Female Singapore Citizen / PR studying in university, polytechnic, or junior college
-* Desire to meet new people and make new friends
-* Learn new skills and gain valuable experience
-* Make a positive impact in your community and beyond

-<a href="https://go.gov.sg/git-mentee-signup-24" target="_blank" style="background-color: #B41E8E; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Apply Now</a>

-Spaces are filling up fast!
-Applications close **22 March 2024**.
-Further details regarding mentor opportunities will be made available soon.

 ## Contact Us